A hardware monitoring tool is necessary to catch problems early on and reduce the likelihood of a node or server platform going down.

 Causes of hardware failure range from malware to old age.
 Implementing hardware monitoring software is essential for gaining visibility over device performance.
-In this article, we’re going to look at the 12 best hardware monitoring software products on the market.

 - Zabbix A free, open-source infrastructure monitor with an attractive interface.
 Installs on Linux.

 - CPUID HWMonitor A basic hardware monitoring program.
 Available in free and paid versions.

 - HWiNFO A real-time network hardware monitor that focuses on device statuses.
 Runs on Windows.

 - Open Hardware Monitor Free, open-source hardware monitor software that installs on Windows and Linux.

 - AIDA64 A hardware and application monitor aimed at SMEs.

 - Monitis A server monitor with some great status visualizations.

 - SysGauge Reports on the statuses of all equipment that is connected to the network.
 Available in free and paid versions.
 Runs on Windows.